rkottke282/rkotweav/README.md

 npm run build
 ```

-Take the output which you can find in the 'dist' folder and place it in the S3 bucket.
+Take the output which you can find in the 'out' folder and place all of it's contents in the S3 bucket.

 ## API